sampsyo/cs6120/content/blog/2019-11-17-chlorophyll/index.md

 In the case where no valid segment is found from the superoptimizer, it appends the the first unit from the segment to the output, and attempts to build another sequence to superoptimize.
 Then, it iterates until the instruction sequence is empty.

 The superoptimizer executes a binary search over programs given a cost model.
-It uses counterexample-guided inductive synthesis (CEGIS) to synthesize a program of cost k, and if one exists, to synthesize a program of cost k/2, and so on.
+It uses counterexample-guided inductive synthesis (CEGIS) to synthesize a program of cost $k$, and if one exists, to synthesize a program of cost $k/2$, and so on.

 When perusing papers that cite this one, we found the primary critique of the *sliding windows technique* to be the focus on local optimization and inability to make whole-program optimality guarantees.
-Other synthesis approaches such as Metasketches, claim to provide these guarantees.[[6]](#6)
+Other synthesis approaches such as metasketches, claim to provide these guarantees [[6]](#6).

 <!-- #### SMT Formulas